Chenwangxing/GHGNN-Master/README.md

 It is worth noting that GPU memory allocation, GPU memory reserved, Average inference time per run, and FPS may vary depending on the experimental equipment.

 ## Code Structure
-checkpoint folder: contains the trained models
+checkpoint folder: contains the trained model weights

 dataset folder: contains ETH, UCY and SDD datasets